About PVX

 Now we’re getting somewhere

-The 2004 textbook and Mr. Webb’s work from 1994 had placed great weight on finding the facts, because that is simply what is required for every appraisal.
-Fair market value (the taxation standard) uses the notion of a hypothetical buyer and seller to premise the analysis of value: what would they consider in arriving at a price for the interest being valued?
+Mr. Webb’s work from 1994 had placed great weight on finding the facts, because that is simply what is required for every appraisal.
+Fair market value (the taxation standard) uses the notion of a hypothetical buyer and seller to premise the analysis of value: What would they consider in arriving at a price for the interest being valued?
 Finding the facts is simply following their due diligence; what would they need to know to arrive at a price?
 The professional difficulty was that (in addition to bad actors) the facts were divided between two valuation disciplines, and very few appraisers are qualified in both.
 The facts fell into a gap and were not often found.

-The facts are not only divided between disciplines, they are scattered among the actual players in any fractional interest scenario.
+The facts are not only divided between disciplines; they are also scattered among the actual players in any fractional interest scenario.
 Effective valuation requires a lot of collaboration: between the asset (real estate) appraiser, the property manager, partnership management and other influential parties, and usually the fractional interest holder’s attorney and accountant.
 The legal structure, operating history, property history and future expectations all need to be addressed to understand the facts and their relevance.
 Such collaboration doesn’t happen a lot.

-The Genesis of PrimusPVX
+The genesis of PrimusPVX

 By now, Mr. Webb’s valuation work (under Primus Valuations) had developed many models and applications in a very wide variety of fractional interest situations.
 Fact patterns were well-understood, and similarities and differences between entity structures and their bearing on value were well-known.
-The effort to build the technological infrastructure was motivated by an engineering fascination with process and curiosity about how the disparate disciplines and their bodies of knowledge could be assembled.
+The effort to build the technological infrastructure was motivated by an engineering fascination with process and curiosity about how the disparate disciplines and their bodies of knowledge could be integrated.
 The goal was always a persuasive story founded on the facts.
-The critical element was the connection between the facts and established valuation process; it was the most difficult and time consuming to develop, and is not readily modeled in a clear and concise way.
+The critical element was the connection between the facts and established valuation process; it was the most difficult and time consuming to develop because it is not readily modeled in a clear and concise way.
 Valuation professionals needed help with valuation technology, in addition to guidance for finding the facts.

 The interesting thing about fractional interests in real estate is that most fit fairly predictable fact patterns.
 These patterns are concerned mostly with ownership and legal structures, which are limited in their scope.
 Any type of real estate can be involved, and there are a great many influences on real estate value.
 Any fractional interest valuation requires a specific and competent real estate appraisal.
 Period.
 But the property’s attributes again fit in predictable classifications, and the influence of these attributes on the fractional interest discount shows distinct patterns.